gregorwolf/SAP-NPM-API-collection/apis/generator-fiori-freestyle/README.md

 Currently the generator supports the following methods to provide the Data Source:

-- **Connect to an SAP System**

-  You can connect to an SAP System in VSCode by selecting one of the following methods:

-  1. You can choose to connect to an existing ABAP on premise system by providing the URL and optional SAP Client identifier.
-If the URL requires authentication, you will need to provide those details during generation.
-  1. You can connect to an ABAP environment on the SAP Cloud Platform.
-In this case, you must provide a local file that defines the service connection details for the desired ABAP Enviroment.
-Once you provide these details, a browser tab will launch for you to provide authentication details.

-  In both cases, if you choose to save the SAP system for future reference, the system details will be stored in the secure storage location of your operating system.

-- **Connect to an OData service**
+- **Connect to a data service**

   Enter the OData endpoint URL you wish to use in your generated application.
 Currently the generator supports an OData endpoint that is either unauthenticated or authenticated with Basic authentication.
 For an authenticated OData endpoint, you will be asked to provide a username and password.

+  **Note:** The OData endpoint you provide must be the correct version for the template that you have selected.
+I.e. a V2 endpoint must be provided for a V2 template, and a V4 endpoint must be provided for a V4 template.
+The wizard will inform you if there is an mismatch between the OData version and the template version.

-- **Upload a data service metadata file**
+- **Upload a data service metadata file (V2 only)**

   Upload a service metadata file that represents the back end service from the file system.
 This allows the user to generate the application without relying on a back end service being available.